dynamicship31/Editator/README.md

 Ctrl+a to exit.

-Currently developing : Horizontal scrolling
+Currently developing : Nothing for now